 8. Antigua and Barbuda

-Tourists must have valid medical insurance covering them during their stay.
-Often checked upon arrival.
+Tourists must have valid medical insurance covering their stay, often checked upon arrival.

 9. Qatar

-Qatar now mandates health insurance for all visitors under its mandatory health insurance scheme.
-Tourists must have coverage valid in Qatar.
+Qatar mandates health insurance for all visitors under its mandatory health insurance scheme.

 10. Belarus

-Medical insurance is compulsory for all foreign tourists entering Belarus.
-Minimum coverage amount is €10,000.
+Medical insurance is compulsory for all foreign tourists with minimum coverage of €10,000.

 | Country / Region | Min.
 Medical Coverage | Visa Requirement |